WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/fit-for-purpose-blockchains.md

 The list of features above provide hints at potential areas of standardization:

  - Communication Protocols
    - Ledger Create/Write/Read HTTP API
  - Consensus Algorithms
    - Proof of Work
    - Proof of Stake
    - Stellar
    - Hashgraph
  - Key Management
-   - On Chain
+   - Rotation
-   - Off Chain
+   - On/Off Chain
    - Delegation and Recovery
  - Blockchain Anchoring and Linking
    - Chainpoint